What You Can (and Can’t) Put in Your Dishwasher

 Dishwasher Best Practices

-Now that we’ve covered the dos and don’ts, here are some simple dishwasher best practices to keep your machine running smoothly and your dishes sparkling clean.
+Now that we’ve covered the dos and don’ts, here are some simple tips to keep your machine running smoothly and your dishes sparkling clean.

 2. Scrape, Don’t Rinse